cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/manual.md

   - monitoring_service
 ```

-For the rest of rabbitmq nodes, just add join_cluster in the rabbitmq section, as in the following config.yaml:
+For the rest of RabbitMQ nodes, just add join_cluster in the RabbitMQ section, as in the following config.yaml:

 ```yaml
 manager: